A Guide to Outdoor Rock Climbing for Beginners

 Traditional Climbing

-With traditional climbing there is no pre-determined route as the climbers are placing their own equipment as they go so this is more adventurous and equally is potentially more risky.
+With traditional climbing, there is no pre-determined route as the climbers place their own equipment as they go, so this is more adventurous and equally potentially more risky.

 Climbing Aids

-This style of climbing sees the climber using devices which are attached to protection.
+This style of climbing sees the climber using devices attached to protection.
 He then climbs on the devices to make his way up.
-Generally, this approach would be used on very steep or very long climbs.
+Generally, this approach would be used on very steep or long climbs.

 Free Climbing

-Free climbing is when climbers make their way up using only the natural features of the rock, relying on rope and equipment only to prevent a fall.
+Free climbing is when climbers make their way up using only the rock’s natural features, relying on rope and equipment only to prevent a fall.

 Free Soloing

-This is where the climber performs completely free of any equipment at all, relying on their own skills to make the ascent and without any protective equipment.
+This is where the climber performs completely free of any equipment, relying on their skills to make the ascent and without any protective equipment.

-When starting out as a beginner with outdoor rock climbing, you will need to develop your own set of gear and equipment, which you will understand more and more about as your skills and experience using it grows.
+When starting out as a beginner with outdoor rock climbing, you will need to develop your gear and equipment, which you will understand more and more about as your skills and experience using it grow.

 Here is a quick round-up of some of the gear you will need when starting to outdoor rock climb as a beginner: